diva-exchange/i2p/README.md

 ## Build from Source
 ### On Linux
-To rebuild all the I2Pd binaries from source execute  `build.sh`
+To rebuild all the I2Pd binaries from source execute  `./bin/build.sh`

 ## Source Code
 Its GPLv3 licensed and the source code is available here: